calderete/the-cult-of-life/pages/text/the_children_of_knowledge.md

 ## The Cult of Life

-_"We have conquered matriarchs and patriarchs vast and terrible.
-The **Children of Knowledge** are exceptional"_ Ar'kalgo'ki, _Hira-se_ Greater General.
+_"We have conquered hegemonies vast and terrible.
+The Children of Knowledge are exceptionally vast and terrible"_ Ar'kalgo'ki, _Hira-se_ Greater General.

 ### Chapter 1